-We know that packing a healthy lunch box for your kids can be more confusing than Twitter or folding a fitted sheet.
+We know that packing a healthy lunch box for your kids can be more confusing than folding a fitted sheet…

-However, lunch boxes needn’t be complicated… simply follow these 5 easy steps and the job is done!
+However, lunch boxes or lunch bags don’t need to be complicated to promote healthy eating… simply follow these 5 easy steps to tick off most of the food groups and your job is done!

 1. Start with grains